Reverse Skip Tracing — Tracing From Asset to Person to Identify Unknown Owners

 🏠 3.
 Property-to-Person — Identifying Real Estate Owners

 Real property is the most reliably traceable asset in reverse investigation because every piece of real estate in the United States has a recorded ownership chain maintained by the county recorder’s office.
-Deeds, transfers, mortgages, tax assessments, and lien recordings are all public records that identify the owner — or at least the entity that holds title.
 The investigation challenge is connecting entity ownership to a natural person when property is held in LLCs, trusts, or other structures: 🏠

 📋 County Assessor/Recorder Search

 Start with the county assessor’s property records — searchable by address or parcel number.
 This identifies the current titleholder, assessed value, tax mailing address, and whether a homestead exemption has been filed (indicating owner-occupancy).
-If the owner is listed as a natural person, the investigation may be complete at this step.
-If owned by an entity (LLC, trust, corporation), proceed to entity tracing.
+If the owner is a natural person, the investigation may be complete here.
+If owned by an entity, proceed to entity tracing.

 🏢 Entity Registration Search

 If the titleholder is an LLC or corporation, search the Secretary of State business filings in the state of registration.
-This reveals the registered agent, principal office address, and — depending on the state — the members, managers, or officers of the entity.
-Many states now require beneficial ownership disclosure under the Corporate Transparency Act, providing additional identification of the natural persons behind entities.
+This reveals the registered agent, principal office address, and — depending on the state — the members, managers, or officers.
+Many states now require beneficial ownership disclosure under the Corporate Transparency Act.

 📬 Tax Mailing Address Analysis

-When property is held in an entity but the tax bill is mailed to a residential address (rather than a commercial office or registered agent), the mailing address often leads directly to the beneficial owner.
-The person paying the property taxes is typically the person who benefits from the property.
+When property is held in an entity but the tax bill is mailed to a residential address, the mailing address often leads directly to the beneficial owner.
 Cross-reference the tax mailing address with professional databases to identify the individual at that address.

 🔍 Deed Chain Analysis

 Review the complete deed chain — every transfer from the current owner back through previous owners.
-This reveals who transferred the property into the entity, when the transfer occurred, and the consideration paid.
 A property transferred from “John Smith” to “Smith Holdings LLC” for $0 or nominal consideration strongly suggests John Smith is the beneficial owner of the LLC.
 The transfer history tells the ownership story.

 💳 Mortgage/Lien Analysis

-Mortgage recordings identify borrowers, co-borrowers, and guarantors — often individuals even when the property is titled in an entity name.
+Mortgage recordings identify borrowers, co-borrowers, and guarantors — often individuals even when property is titled in an entity name.
 A mortgage signed by “John Smith as Managing Member of Smith Holdings LLC” conclusively identifies the individual controlling the entity.
-Similarly, UCC filings, mechanic’s liens, and judgment liens may name individuals associated with the property.

 🚗 4.
 Vehicle-to-Person — License Plates, VINs & Registration Tracing

 Vehicle-to-person investigation is one of the most common reverse tracing requests.
-Whether it’s a hit-and-run investigation, a parking dispute, a stalking case, or asset identification for judgment enforcement — the vehicle serves as the starting artifact that leads back to an individual.
 Every registered vehicle has an ownership record maintained by the state DMV, and professional investigators access these records under DPPA permissible purpose: 🚗

 License Plate Tracing: A complete license plate number — state plus plate number — uniquely identifies a registered vehicle.
 DMV records link the plate to the registered owner’s name and address, the vehicle year/make/model, the VIN, the registration status, and any liens on the vehicle.
 Professional databases aggregate DMV records from all 50 states, enabling nationwide plate searches.
-Partial Plate Tracing: When only a partial plate is available (common in hit-and-run situations where witnesses capture only part of the number), the investigator narrows possibilities by combining the partial plate with the vehicle description (color, make, model, approximate year) and the geographic area.
-This may produce multiple possible matches that require additional investigation to identify the correct vehicle.
-VIN Tracing: The Vehicle Identification Number — a unique 17-character identifier assigned to every vehicle manufactured since 1981 — provides the most definitive identification.
-VIN searches reveal the complete ownership history, title transfer chain, lien records, and accident history through services like NMVTIS (National Motor Vehicle Title Information System). 📊
+Partial Plate Tracing: When only a partial plate is available (common in hit-and-run situations), the investigator narrows possibilities by combining the partial plate with the vehicle description and geographic area.
+VIN Tracing: The Vehicle Identification Number provides the most definitive identification — revealing the complete ownership history, title transfer chain, lien records, and accident history. 📊

-Vehicles Registered to Entities: Just as with real property, vehicles may be registered to LLCs, corporations, or trusts rather than individuals — especially commercial vehicles, luxury vehicles, and vehicles that debtors are attempting to shield from enforcement.
-When a vehicle search returns an entity name as the registered owner, the investigator applies the same entity tracing methodology used for property — searching Secretary of State records, analyzing the entity’s registered agent and officers, and cross-referencing the registration address with individual records to identify the natural person who controls the vehicle.
+Vehicles Registered to Entities: Just as with real property, vehicles may be registered to LLCs or corporations.
+When a vehicle search returns an entity name, the investigator applies the same entity tracing methodology used for property.
 For judgment enforcement purposes, a vehicle registered to a debtor-controlled entity may still be reachable through appropriate legal mechanisms. 📋

 🏢 5.
 Business-to-Person — Piercing Entity Structures

-Business-to-person investigation identifies the natural persons who own, control, and benefit from business entities.
-This is essential for piercing the corporate veil in litigation, identifying parties for service of process on businesses, evaluating business partners before entering deals, and investigating businesses before filing lawsuits: 🏢
+Business-to-person investigation identifies the natural persons who own, control, and benefit from business entities — essential for piercing the corporate veil, service of process on businesses, evaluating business partners, and investigating businesses before filing lawsuits: 🏢

 Multi-Layer Entity Structures: Sophisticated individuals sometimes create layered entity structures — an LLC owned by another LLC owned by a trust managed by a third LLC.
-Each layer adds investigation complexity.
-The investigator traces through each layer sequentially: identify the entity, search its registration records, identify the members or officers, determine if those members/officers are themselves entities, and repeat until reaching a natural person.
+The investigator traces through each layer sequentially until reaching a natural person.
 Professional databases with associative linking capabilities can shortcut this process by identifying individuals directly associated with entities at any level of the chain.
-See Section 9 for detailed entity chain analysis methodology. 🔍
+See Section 9 for detailed entity chain analysis. 🔍

 🔄 Professional Reverse Investigation — From Asset to Identity